Shog9/flagtools/README.md

 ### Compatable Moderator Userscripts

-This is a brief list of Moderator Userscripts that are known to be usable (or not) in conjunction with Flag Filter on the question page.
+This is a brief list of Moderator Userscripts that are known to be usable (or not) in conjunction with Flag ToC on the question page.
 Userscript links below are to RAW install files.

 #### Compatable:
 - [animuson](https://github.com/animuson)'s [Stack Exchange Moderator Tools Improved (SEMTI)](https://github.com/animuson/se-mod-tools-improved/raw/master/better-mod-tools.user.js).